Bounding Membership Inference: The Effect of

 \subsection{A New Privacy Amplification for MI}

-Our bound given by Theorem \ref{thm:MI_pos_acc} can be reduced by decreasing $\mathbb{P}_{\mathbf{x}^*}(1)$ or $\epsilon$.
-Furthermore, we have batch sampling, which is the probability for a data point to be used in the batch for a given training step, reduces MI positive accuracy as it reduces $\epsilon$.
+Our bound given by Theorem \ref{thm:MI_pos_acc} can be reduced by decreasing $\mathbb{P}_{\mathbf{x}^*}(1)$ or $\varepsilon$.
+Furthermore, note batch sampling, the probability for a data point to be used in the batch for a given training step, reduces MI positive accuracy as it reduces $\varepsilon$.
 So dataset sub-sampling ($\mathbb{P}_{\mathbf{x}^*}(1)$) and batch sampling both decrease our bound, and we term their effect "privacy amplification" (for MI) as they decrease privacy infringement (analogous to how "privacy amplification" for DP refers to methods that reduce privacy loss).
-We now ask the question, is the effect of dataset sub-sampling and batch sampling different?
+However, is the effect of dataset sub-sampling and batch sampling different?